GENERAL GOVERNMENT CABINET

 (c) The provider's name, address, telephone number, approval number, and expiration date of the providership;

-(d) Name and signature of authorized provider representative;
+(d) Name and signature of authorized provider representative; and

 (e) Number of continuing education contact hours awarded.